top of page

 Local landowners will largely not be impacted by these projects.
 Restoring the natural hydrology of the floodplain by reconnecting the Klamath River to the LKLNWR will require directing water as a means of flood control.
 This means the potential need for levees, dikes, or other control systems to ensure the water’s path.

-2. How will suckers and salmon be impacted by the working group’s projects?
+3. How will suckers and salmon be impacted?

 The projects are anticipated to increase the quantity and quality of habitat for migratory waterfowl, water birds, and birds of prey.
+This will increase by restoring the hydrologic wetland functions at LKLNWR and creating new temporary and/or permanent wetlands on private lands.projects are anticipated to increase the quantity and quality of habitat for migratory waterfowl, water birds, and birds of prey.
 This will increase by restoring the hydrologic wetland functions at LKLNWR and creating new temporary and/or permanent wetlands on private lands.

 We plan to study the connection between surface water and groundwater in the project area.
 It is theorized that by creating hydrologic reconnection using the footprint of the historic floodplain, this project will help better connect surface and groundwater, raise shallow groundwater, and reduce the need for irrigation.